 In 2012 the School marked its 275th birthday and launched the Bancroft’s Foundation at the Drapers’ Hall.
 The Foundation exists purely to raise money to increase the number of assisted places at the School, echoing our founder’s wish to educate those “hundred poor boys”.
 These are awarded to bright children, who show the potential to do well at Bancroft’s but whose families’ finances would otherwise prevent them from joining the School.
 In addition, we have secured funding from an Old Bancroftian for an additional two half places at Sixth Form level.

-275 years later, the School which bears Francis Bancroft’s name continues to flourish.
+More thsan 275 years later, the School which bears Francis Bancroft’s name continues to flourish.
 It’s a very different community from the one which Bancroft envisaged: now situated in a beautiful Victorian building on the fringes of Epping Forest, Bancroft’s provides a first class education for over a thousand pupils, both boys and girls, aged from 7 to 18.
-The school is committed to providing excellent value for money, as well as offering scholarships and bursaries to those who could not otherwise attend the school.
+The school is committed to providing excellent value for money, as well as offering Assisted Places to those who could not otherwise attend the school.